How To Make Your College Application Stand Out

 Make your application essay personal and authentic

 The key to writing a good college essay is being specific, reflective, and transparent about your experiences and what events have shaped you into the unique person you are.
-Don't worry about what you think colleges might want to hear, but rather, think about the story you want them to hear.
-College essays are a space for admissions officers to learn things about you that your GPA, resume, and test scores can’t tell them.
-There’s a place for you to rattle off all the things you’ve achieved—your resume.
-Make sure your college essays are covering new ground.
-Maybe you’re passionate about social justice, a dedicated athlete, a caring sibling, a hard worker at your part-time job, or have beliefs or projects you’re passionate about.
+Don't worry about what you think schools might want to hear, but rather, what you want them to know.
+College essays are a space for admissions officers to learn things about you that your GPA, resume, and test scores can’t tell them, so make sure yours is covering new ground.
+Maybe you’re passionate about social justice, a dedicated athlete, a caring sibling, a hard worker at your job, or have beliefs you’re passionate about.
 Any and all things like these are characteristics and interests that make you unique, and colleges love hearing about them!

 - Does it show off my authentic self?